 Doug has done the whole thing with Grey Nurse Charters: one of our original customers who developed a passion from the variety of local diving we do.
 Doug quickly became a friend and once he gained his Coxswain qualification became a members of the GNC team.
 When circumstances forced Graham to take a step back from the company Doug was fortunately in a position to step straight in and make a seemly transition.

-Doug is an experienced rescue diver who has been diving for 6 years.
+Doug is an experienced diver who has recently achieved his Dive Master qualification.
 He knows our sites as well as we do having dived regularly with us since we started in 2015.
 Doug has 18 years’ experience in boats and now has his Coxswain’s certification.
-Doug is now an owner as well as an integral part of the boat crew: driving and assisting on the boat and in water as he works towards his Dive Master qualification.
+Doug is now an owner as well as an integral part of the boat crew: driving and assisting on the boat and leading dives.

 Doug uses a Hollis BCD, Probe wetsuit, Mares fins and other Scuba Pro equipment.
 Doug uses an Olypmpus TG5 in a housing.

 Thank you to ChangLe Dong for this photo of Tony at Beqa Fiji

 Tony has been diving around the area since 1991.
 He has been qualified as a PADI Dive Master and Marine Coxswain since 1994.
 In a previous enterprise from 1994-98 he was involved in a dive boat "Divercity" which allowed him to explore the seas around Newcastle and Swansea.
 Working on boats in Port Stephens for 5 years gained knowledge of the seas in the northern part of GNC's range.